 For bees – Due to farming practices with pesticides and herbicides many bees are endangered.
 Ethical beekeeping plays an important role in maintaining their health and ensuring their survival.

 For local communities – Beekeeping benefits local biodiversity, supports the integration of refugees into local communities, teaches people about the importance of nature and ethical beekeeping, fosters community cohesion and offers local raw honey.

 Other ways you can support:

 Thank you so much for being interested in our project.
 If you can’t donate financially, you can also greatly support us by spreading the word.
-Or perhaps you have a second-hand van you would like to donate!

 Find out more about our work at Bees & Refugees on our: